JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 # AzGovViz - Azure Governance Visualizer

-Do you want to get granular insights on your technical Azure Governance implementation? - document it in CSV, HTML and MD (Markdown)?
+Do you want to get granular insights on your technical Azure Governance implementation? - document it in CSV, HTML, Markdown and JSON?
 AzGovViz is a PowerShell based script that iterates your Azure Tenant´s Management Group hierarchy down to Subscription level.
 It captures most relevant Azure governance capabilities such as Azure Policy, RBAC and Blueprints and a lot more.
 From the collected data AzGovViz provides visibility on your __HierarchyMap__, creates a __TenantSummary__, creates __DefinitionInsights__ and builds granular __ScopeInsights__ on Management Groups and Subscriptions.
 The technical requirements as well as the required permissions are minimal.

-You can run the script either for your Tenant Root Group or any other Management Group that you have read access on.
+You can run the script either for your Tenant Root Group or any other Management Group.

+## AzGovViz´s mission

 <table>
 <td>